 By how much do companies benefit?

 Companies Benefits from R&D Tax Credit Scheme in UK

-The latest figures published by HMRC in September 2017, shows that since the scheme was launched to 2015-16, over 170,000 claims have been made and almost £16.5 billion in tax relief has been claimed.
+The latest figures published by HMRC in September 2018, shows that since the scheme was launched to 2016-18, over 230,000 claims have been made and just over £19.7 billion in tax relief has been claimed.
 From 1st April 2011, the rate at which qualifying R&D expenditure is treated for Corporation Tax purposes increased from 175% to 200%, on 1st April 2012 the rate increased again to 225%, and on 1st April 2015 the rate rose again to 230%.
 The ‘Manufacturing’, ‘Professional, Scientific and Technical’, and ‘Information and Communication’ sectors continued to have the greatest volume of claims, making up a total of 73% of claims and 75% of the total amount claimed for 2015-16.
 The Labour government should be congratulated for introducing R&D Tax Credits in 2000, and the Coalition government should be congratulated for recognising the importance of the R&D Tax Credit scheme in encouraging large and small companies to invest in R&D. The Dyson report on innovation recognised the importance and said this: